 Answers To Questions About The Target Data BreachWith less than a week until Christmas, a real-life Grinch has stolen the credit and debit card information of about 40 million Target shoppers.
 Target says anyone who made purchases by swiping cards at terminals in its U.S. stores between Nov.
 27 and Dec.
 15 may have had their accounts exposed.

-We know you're looking for the easiest and smartest ways to shop as we get closer to Christmas.
+Which Is Better -- Pushing Credit Or Debit?We know you're looking for the easiest and smartest ways to shop as we get closer to Christmas.
 This week we are getting to the bottom of some of your holiday shopping questions.
 For Tuesday, we decided to take a look at that card you're swiping.
 Is it better to press "debit" or "credit"?